Delbo

 is a puzzle video game developed and published by Japanese studio Beyond Interactive.
-Originally released as a Flash game in 2009, Delbo was later released for Nintendo DSi's DSiWare download service in 2010.
+Originally released as a Flash game in 2009, Delbo was later published for Nintendo DSi's DSiWare download service in 2010.
 Versions for Android and iOS devices were released in 2013.
 The objective of the game is to survive by shooting multi-colored orbs to make them crash into other orbs on the playfield.

 The game received mixed reviews from critics.
-Although some critics praised the game for its addictive gameplay, there was general criticism for the lack of originality.
+Although some found the gameplay addictive, they also pointed out the lack of originality.

 Gameplay

 Delbo is a tile-matching video game similar to Magical Drop and Puzzle Bobble.
 A stack of random colored orbs descends from the top of the playfield, and a player is defeated when an orb touches the bottom of the field.
 The player controls a cursor that moves horizontally along the bottom of the screen and launches orbs up the screen.
 Additionally, it is possible to pull vertical columns toward the cursor in order to change the pattern on the field.

 There are the normal orbs that can be matched and the special orbs called "link" orbs.
 The player's objective is match the launched orb with least 1 orb of the same color.
 If the player's orb doesn't touch any other orbs of the same color, it simply disappear from the field.
 The game doesn't have any penalty for not matching orbs.
 The special "link" orbs allow matching allow matching obrs of different color.

 Exploding 10 or more orbs in one shot build up the "mystery meter".
 If it reaches its maximum value, the game rewards the player with a "mystery orb" that, when launched, destroys all the orbs of the same color that are already on the screen.

 The Nintendo DSi version of the game has a plot where the player assumes the role of a young woman who was praying to bring back her deceased lover, but suddenly was surrounded by an infinite of crystal orbs.
 A voice from above told her that these orbs represent sins of her lover and if she destroys all of them, she will be reunited with him.
 Also, the DSi version uses an unusual "book style" design that requires holding the console on its side like a book.